Revanth-03/react-chat-app-by-revanth/README.md

 # Chat App

-This is a simple chat application built using React and Firebase.
+This is a Real-time  chat application built using ReactJs,React Hooks, React Routes and Firebase.
 This app is hosted on Firebase.
 You can access it at [here](https://react-chat-app-17a59.web.app).

 ## Features